 The outcome is the scaled number of friends in county j of people who live in county c.
 This is then estimated as a function of distance (from the population centroid of county c to the population centroid of county j), an indicator for whether or not county c and county j share an interstate freeway that crosses through them (see Appendix Figure A8), the interaction of the two, and a county fixed effect.
-From equation (7) the predicted number of friends in county j for people in county c is created.25 I then aggregate this up to the expansionstate level, and construct the predicted number of friends analogous to equation (3).
-I then estimate an equation similar to equation (4), but use the predicted number of out-of-state friends exposed to a state EITC to instrument for the number of out-of-state friends exposed to a state EITC found in equation (3).
-The exclusion restriction requires that interstate freeway connections and distance only affect county-level EITC filing through its effect on social network exposure.
-These geographic features were established long before both the EITC and Facebook, and plausibly capture underlying variation in the social network that is not driven by local economic and demographic trends.
-Because the interstate highway system was developed to connect population centers, the exclusion restriction might not hold for counties in metropolitan centers which were intentionally linked due to similar populations, preferences, or industry compositions.
-For this reason, I also estimate effects excluding central metropolitan counties, instead focusing on the counties that just happened to be between the urban centers and were inadvertently linked by the highways.
+From equation (7) the predicted number of friends in county j for people in county c is created.
+I then aggregate this up to the expansion-state level, construct the predicted number of friends analogous to equation (3), and estimate an equation similar to equation (4), but use the predicted number of out-of-state friends exposed to a state EITC to instrument for the number of out-of-state friends exposed to a state EITC in equation (3).